-The tradition of the Pinot Eggs in Asturias - although it has several centuries - is of uncertain origin.
+The tradition of Pinto Eggs in Asturias -although it has several centuries- is of uncertain origin.
 In Siero it has been transmitted orally, from generation to generation.
-They say that maybe it is linked - it's just a hypothesis - to the people who came from Central Europe to work in the mines of Siero and Langreo, where the first coal deposits are explored.
+They say that perhaps it is linked - it is only a hypothesis - to the people who came from Central Europe to work in the Siero and Langreo mines, where the first coal deposits were explored.

 Wherever it came from, the tradition took a seat on a fluffy throne and has not yet risen.